-- Eagleland: A mixture of type 1 and 2, similar to Joseph.
-Jolyne is the second American protagonist in the series and is very crass and aggressive, but also similar to Joseph she ultimately ends up being a heroic character.
+- Eagleland: A mixture of type 1 and 2.
+Jolyne is the first American protagonist in the series and is very crass and aggressive, but she ultimately ends up being a heroic character.

 - Earn Your Happy Ending: ...Of a sort.
-While Jolyne herself dies, in the new timeline that is established after Pucci is defeated, Irene's happily dating, meets all her friends from the previous timeline, and even has a better relationship with her dad.
-She's yet to make an appearance since in Part 8 either, indicating she probably is living a relatively normal life.
+While Jolyne herself dies, in the new timeline that is established after Pucci is defeated, Irene's happily dating her boyfriend Annakiss, meets all her friends from the previous timeline and even has a better relationship with her dad.

 - Another timeline created at the end of Eyes Of Heaven strongly implies that her father, who retains his memory of the game's events, will be around a lot more during her childhood.
 To the point where he lets her come along with him in what appears to be the beginning of Diamond Is Unbreakable.

 - Feel No Pain: Jolyne takes some of the hardest hits in the series without flinching, such as getting her hand literally turned inside out, bones jutting and flesh pulping and everything, or setting herself on fire.